sheyijojo/kubernetes_CKA_Exams/1-k8-commands.md

 ## DNS in Kubernetes
 - k8 deploys a built-in DNS server by default when you set up the cluster
-- If you set it up manaully, then you have to build it yourself
+- If you set it up manually, then you have to build it yourself
 - How DNS help Pods resolve each other
 - Focus is purely on PODs and services within the cluster.
-- Whenever the service is created, DNS creates a record and mapping its ip to the DNS
+- Whenever the service is created, DNS creates a record and mapping its IP to the DNS

 ```yaml
 ## can reach a webserver from a pod within the same namespace